AliMamdouh2025/STMicroelectronics_Linux_Trainning/Task1 Linux Test/README.md

 - Display ELF header information
 - Show section headers and their details
-- Support for both 32-bit and 64-bit ELF files
 - Command-line options for customized output
 - Can deal with most possible bugs